taosdata/TDengine-Operator/src/en/README.md

 If you encounter problems following the operations, you can always add our official WeChat "tdengine" to join our chat group to get help from us and other TDengine database users.

+Note: Please switch to 3.0 branch if you want to run Kubernetes with TDengine 3.0

 [TDengine]: https://github.com/taosdata/TDengine
 [K8s]: https://kubernetes.io/